slavabzb/slava.bz/_drafts/are-you-smart-enough-to-work-in-yandex.markdown

     return result
 ```

 We start processing `A` and `B` from the beginnig.
 We compare current elements.
-If we find that an element from `A` is less, we will include it to the answer.
+If we find, that an element from `A` is less, we will include it to the answer.
 Otherwise we move current positions `i` and `j` forward.

-The loop terminates if all the elements from `A` or `B` were processed.
-If `B` was shorter, we have to add to the answer the rest elements from `A` starting from the current position.
+The loop terminates if all the elements from `A` or `B` are processed.
+If `B` is shorter, we have to add to the answer the rest elements from `A` starting from the current position.

 This algorithm takes O(n+k) time and O(1) additional memory.